nodejs/node/doc/api/http.markdown

 After response header was sent to the client, this property indicates the status code which was sent out.

+### response.statusMessage

+When using implicit headers (not calling `response.writeHead()` explicitly), this property controls the status message that will be sent to the client when the headers get flushed.
+If this is left as `undefined` then the standard message for the status code will be used.

+Example:

+    response.statusMessage = 'Not found';

+After response header was sent to the client, this property indicates the status message which was sent out.

 ### response.setHeader(name, value)